abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Services.md

 ### Singleton

-> `Singleton` is a **creation design pattern** that lets you ensure that a class has only one instance, while providing a global access point to this instance. more [here](https://refactoring.guru/design-patterns/singleton)
+> `Singleton` is a **creation design pattern** that lets you ensure that a class has only one instance, while providing a global access point to this instance. more here: [Singleton Pattern](https://refactoring.guru/design-patterns/singleton)

 - Angular uses `Singleton` pattern to create a single instance of the service class and use it in multiple components
   ![Singleton](./img/singleton.png)